Nokta Impact Review: A Comprehensive Look at Its Features

 Manufacturers offer quite a lot of top MD models, but for me it was still about choosing between: Minelab E-trac, XP Deus and White’s MX Sport.

 I wasn’t considering Minelab CTX 3030 because of its extremely high price.
-White’s MX Sport is an excellent metal detector model, though it is underestimated by users.
 It didn’t meet my requirements for 2 reasons – I live in Europe and underwater treasure hunting isn’t the case here, since we almost don’t have beaches.
 And another thing is that it has just one operation frequency and I wanted to try out a multi-frequency MD.

 Minelab E-trac is a good device, but the very first time I went treasure hunting with it (my friends gave me this MD to try out) and I understood that it’s not for me.
 It has too complicated settings and it is a bit heavy for me.